 You can use any sort of stable mix-ins that you like.
 If you’re using white chocolate and butterscotch chips, like I do mostly, read labels carefully to ensure that everything you’re using is safly gluten free.

 If you like nuts in your blondies, I recommend replacing half of the chips with chopped raw pecans.
 You can also use walnuts, or any other nut that is tender when raw.

 The maple butter can be made a few days ahead of time.
 Store it in a sealed container in the refrigerator.
 It will solidify.

 When you’re ready to serve the sauce, uncover it and warm it in the microwave or in a water bath in a small saucepan on the stovetop over medium heat, stirring frequently until smooth.

 Preheat your oven to 325°F. Grease and line an 8-inch x 8-inch (for thicker bars) or 9-inch x 9-inch (for thinner bars) baking pan, and set it aside.

-Remove the pan from the oven, place the pan on a wire rack and allow the bars to cool in the pan until stable enough to move without cracking (about 20 minutes).
+Remove the pan from the oven, place the pan on a wire rack and allow the bars to cool in the pan until stable enough to move without cracking (at least 20 minutes).
 Remove the bars from the pan, place on the wire rack and allow to cool completely before slicing into 9 equal pieces.

 To serve, place each blondie on a separate plate, drizzle with some of the warm maple butter sauce, top with a scoop of vanilla ice cream, and drizzle with more sauce.
 Moderation is not really the point here.